-- Press the VOLUME button next to the Encoder. - → The VOLUME button lights up.
-You can now adjust the volume for your overall Project, for each Group, and for each Sound individually using the Encoder: - To adjust the overall volume, turn the Encoder.
-Hold SHIFT to adjust the value in finer increments. - To adjust the volume of a particular Group, hold its Group button (A-H) and turn the Encoder.
-Hold SHIFT to adjust the value in finer increments. - To adjust the volume of an individual Sound, press and hold its pad and turn the Encoder.
+- Press the VOLUME button near the 4-D encoder. - → The VOLUME button lights up.
+You can now adjust the volume for your overall Project, for each Group, and for each Sound individually using the 4-D encoder: - To adjust the overall volume, turn the 4-D encoder.
+Hold SHIFT to adjust the value in finer increments. - To adjust the volume of a particular Group, hold its Group button (A-H) and turn the 4-D encoder.
+Hold SHIFT to adjust the value in finer increments. - To adjust the volume of an individual Sound, press and hold its pad and turn the 4-D encoder.
 Hold SHIFT to adjust the value in finer increments.

-As you adjust the volume, the display indicates the current value.
+As you adjust the volume, the left display shortly indicates its current value.